 Even if Shakyamuni Buddha himself were to come to us, the teaching that he would give would not be the ultimate truth.
-The truth can't be told.
+The truth cannot be told.
 Words are just sounds; they have no ultimate meaning.
-The Dharma with a capital "D" is just another one of dharmas.
+The Dharma with a capital "D" is just another one of dharmas (phenomena).
 It is fabricated; it's a part of the skandhas.
-The skandhas of your mental body, emotional body and physical body need to align within the wisdom of Dharma.
-The Dharma means that we become enlightened through not knowing.
-This is not to imply we don't need to receive teachings, but rather that all teachings no matter what they are, aren’t true.
+The skandhas of your mental body, emotional body and physical body need to align within the wisdom of Dharma, which means we become enlightened through not knowing.
+This is not to imply we don't need to receive teachings, but rather that all teachings aren’t true.

 What spiritual teachings are supposed to be is pointing to the moon.
 I'm pointing because I want you to know about the moon.
-I can't really give you the moon because it’s already there in the sky.
-Everything I do is just pointing at that moon over and over again.
+I can't really give you the moon because it is already there in the sky.
+Everything I do is simply pointing at that moon over and over again.
 You may hear me saying different things, but each one is another way of pointing at the moon.
-Sometimes I point with my arm straight up, other times I gesture with my little finger.
-I might jerk my arm back and forth, jump up and down, or even run in circles shouting, "Hey, look up there!”
+Sometimes I point with my hand straight up in the air; other times I gesture with my index finger.
+I might jerk my arm back and forth, jump up and down, or even run in circles and shout, "Hey, look up there!”
 In various ways I’m trying to get you to see the moon.

-Some people won't look at the moon.
-Those whose necks perpetually are bent down are like animals.
+Some people refuse to gaze at the moon.
+Those who aren’t able to look up, whose necks are bent down, are like animals.
 They only can look down; they can't look up.
-The masters and bodhisattvas help these folks by telling them stories about the moon.
-They give secondary teachings to beings of lower intelligence so that in the future they can be in resonance with the kingdom of heaven.
+What the masters and bodhisattvas do for these folks is tell them stories about the moon.
+They give secondary teachings to people of lower intelligence so that in the future they can be in resonance with the kingdom of heaven.